ucsdsysnet/Rosebud/README.md

 *	<ins>pigasus_sme</ins>: Ported Pigasus string matcher accelerator
 *	<ins>hash</ins>: a hash accelerator for TCP/UDP headers
 *	<ins>ip_matcher</ins>: from-scratch firewall accelerator
-*	The <ins>archive</ins> directory has our older accelerators such as string matcher based on Aho–Corasick algorithm.
+*	The <ins>archive</ins> directory has our older accelerators such as string matcher based on Aho-Corasick algorithm.

 Note that each of these directories have the rtl for the Verilog code, c for the program code, tb for simulations, and python if there are some scripts to generate the Verilog code.